The world's most extreme ski lifts

 (CNN) — Ski lifts, like skiers, come in all shapes and sizes, with varying degrees of technical merit, but only a few have the X factor.

-Whether it's a revolutionary design, nerve-jangling ride, or historic aura, some lifts offer more than just a fast-track to the top of the mountain.
+Whether it's a revolutionary design, nerve-jangling ride or historic aura, some lifts offer more than just a fast-track to the top of the mountain.
 It might even be more to do with the setting and the terrain they access than the cabled-contraptions themselves.

-Here are 10 ski lifts that put the "X" into extreme, and give as good an experience going up as gravity does on the way down.
+Here are 10 ski lifts that put the "X" into extreme, and give as good an experience going up as gravity does on the way down:

 Auguille du Midi: High altitude panoramas.

-Grafted onto a thin rock spire towering over the historic mountain town of Chamonix is the cathedral-like top station of the Aiguille du Midi cable car standing sentinel below Mont Blanc.

-The two-stage lift soars from 1,035 meters to 3,778 meters, over forest, glaciers, ice cliffs and predatory crevasses, offering the highest vertical ascent of any lift in the world.
+Grafted onto a thin rock spire towering over the historic mountain town of Chamonix, France, is the cathedral-like top station of the Aiguille du Midi cable car standing sentinel below Mont Blanc.
+The two-stage lift soars from 1,035 meters to 3,778 meters (3,396 feet to 12,395 feet).
+It goes over forests, glaciers, ice cliffs and predatory crevasses, offering the highest vertical ascent of any lift in the world.

-The 20-minute journey rewards light-headed tourists with high-altitude panoramas, and offers alpinists access to the wilds of the Mont Blanc massif.
+The 20-minute journey rewards light-headed tourists with high-altitude panoramas and offers alpinists access to the wilds of the Mont Blanc massif.
 To reach the famous Vallee Blanche glacier, skiers walk through an ice tunnel and rope up to scramble down a knife-edge before descending 20 kilometers to Chamonix.

-On a pinnacle above the lift station is a viewing platform where thrill-seekers can access a glass box -- known as "Step into the Void" -- with nothing below their feet until the Bossons glacier 1,000 meters below.

 Skyway Monte Bianco: Peering across the roof of Europe.

-Climbing into thin air from characterful Courmayeur is the slick new Skyway Monte Bianco, a 360-degree rotating aerial tramway from valley floor to Punta Helbronner (3,466 meters) in just 10 minutes.
+Climbing into thin air from characterful Courmayeur is the slick Skyway Monte Bianco, a 360-degree rotating aerial tramway from valley floor to Punta Helbronner (3,466 meters) in just 10 minutes.

-The 110 million euro ($116 million) lift, opened in June 2015 to replace an older gondola, breaks its journey at the Pavillon du Mont Frety (2173 meters) before soaring like a speck of dust through the imposing scenery on the south side of Mont Blanc.
+The 110 million euro ($131 million) lift, which opened in June 2015 to replace an older gondola, breaks its journey at the Pavillon du Mont Frety (2173 meters) before soaring like a speck of dust through the imposing scenery on the south side of Mont Blanc.

-The futuristic top station peers across the roof of Europe towards the big "4,000ers" of Mont Blanc, Monte Rosa, the Matterhorn, the Gran Paradiso and the Grand Combin, plus offering high-altitude access for skiers and climbers.
+The futuristic top station peers across the roof of Europe toward the big "4,000ers" of Mont Blanc, Monte Rosa, the Matterhorn, the Gran Paradiso and the Grand Combin, plus offering high-altitude access for skiers and climbers.

 In the summer a gondola connects Punta Helbronner with Chamonix's Aiguille du Midi, completing an aerial route from Italy to France.
 Did you know?
 Courmayeur's ski area is a gourmet skier's paradise with seemingly more mountain restaurants than varieties of pizza.
-Maison Vieille is a cosy old shepherd's hut offering hearty staples, while Chiecco's dishes includes ricotta ravioli and ragu of wild boar with polenta.
+Maison Vieille is a cosy old shepherd's hut offering hearty staples, while Chiecco's dishes includes ricotta ravioli and ragu of wild boar with polenta. www.courmayeurmontblanc.it

 Vallugabahn: Five-person sardine cans.

 It sounds like a brand of caviar, and the skiing off the Valluga lift can be equally luxurious in the right conditions.
 Strictly speaking, it's Valluga II, rising to 2,811 meters, that has gained a notorious reputation.

 Only groups accompanied by a mountain guide can access this five-person sardine can above the Valluga I cable car.
 But the reward for investing in professional know-how is to leave behind the patrolled, groomed ski area and access some of the Alps' best off-piste.